 But with a secure system in place, data can easily be sent for interpretation and recommendations received between appointments — which can equate to making giant steps in diabetes management before the next appointment.

 Doctors such as Wendy Sue Swanson of Seattle Momma Doc Blog and Dr. Neu are practicing in new and exciting ways utilizing social media.
-According to PewInternet.org, 72 percent of Internet users say they looked online for health information in 2014.
+According to a report PewInternet.org, 72 percent of Internet users say they looked online for health information.
 That's nearly 3/4ths of us!

 A small minority of providers actually recommend websites and interactive hubs for patients with similar diagnoses.
 With such litigious possibilities many are unwilling to participate until they are the final holdouts.